Skim by Section

 - Flour.
 All purpose flour.

 - Butter.
-Real butter or you can substitute with margarine if that's what you prefer.
+Real butter or you can substitute with margarine.

 - Vanilla extract.
 Go with the real extract, not the imitation for the best flavor.

-You can get the full recipe and also watch how to make this cinnamon roll casserole, start to finish, by viewing the video beneath the recipe below.
+You can get the full recipe and also watch how to make this cinnamon roll casserole, start to finish, by viewing the video and the recipe below.

-But here are the basic steps.
+But here is a look at the basic steps.
 It's quick and easy!

 - Mix together eggs, cream, flour, cinnamon, nutmeg and vanilla.